calebj516/Hundo/README.md

 # Hundo
-Built using Site Template for JS projects for Coder Foundry
+Built using Site Template for JS (a project for Coder Foundry)

 This particular project takes start and end values from numeric inputs and displays each number on the page, with even numbers in bold, using a for loop.